 • 1,000 lbs. but less than 2,000 lbs.

 • 2,000 lbs. but less than 5,000 lbs.

 • 5,000 lbs. but less than 10,000 lbs.

 • 10,000 lbs. but less than 20,000 lbs.

-If freight price is based on a 1,000 pound shipment, the next weight break is at 2,000 pounds.
-At a certain weight threshold it will cost less to rate 2,000 pounds of freight weight rather than 1,000 pounds.
+If freight price is based on a 1,000-pound shipment, the next weight break is at 2,000 pounds.
+At a certain weight threshold, it will cost less to rate 2,000 pounds of freight weight rather than 1,000 pounds.
 When shipments become cheaper at the next rate level, it is called weight break.
-When the weight break point is reached, the rate of the next heaviest weight group is used and minimum weight for that break is applied.
+When the weight breakpoint is reached, the rate of the next heaviest weight group is used and the minimum weight for that brake is applied.

 Such a table applies for freight moving between two destination points’ zip codes.
-The table shows an example of how percentage reduction rates fall with shipment weight increase.
+The table shows an example of how percentage reduction rates fall with the shipment weight increase.
 The left column consists of freight rates and the top row lists weight breaks – from the lowest to the highest.
-And pricing in the middle represents cost per hundred weight (CWT).
+And pricing in the middle represents the cost per hundredweight (CWT).
 For example, a shipment weight of 2,000 lbs. rated at class 65 will cost $817.

-Although class rating systems including all its weight breaks appears complicated, it is critical to understand how this system works, for proper cost planning and negotiation with carrier partner.
-Working with a 3PL like PLS Logistics Services can provide you with a team of experts that are well versed in class rating systems and can make sure you needs are met in a cost effective manner.
+Although class rating systems including all their weight breaks appear complicated, it is critical to understand how this system works, for proper cost planning and negotiation with a carrier partner.
+Working with a 3PL like PLS Logistics Services can provide you with a team of experts that are well versed in class rating systems and can make sure your needs are met in a cost-effective manner.
 This allows you to focus on your core business.